-Lesser Antilles: Day 11 After spending a last morning on St Lucia we will take a short afternoon flight to St Vincent for an overnight stay.
+Lesser Antilles: Day 11 After spending a last morning on St Lucia we will take a short afternoon flight to St Vincent for a two nights stay.

-This afternoon we will take a short flight to Barbados for an overnight stay.
-Here we will be looking for the Barbados Bullfinch.
+On Barbados, we will be looking in particular for the Barbados Bullfinch.
 This interesting form, restricted to Barbados, only exhibits a brown, female-type plumage.
 We will also have a good chance of finding the highly distinctive Lesser Antillean form of the Western Barn Owl, which is considered a form of the Ashy-faced Owl by some.

 Trinidad: Day 1 From Grenada, those continuing to Trinidad will take a flight to Port of Spain.
 From the airport we will transfer to the Asa Wright Nature Centre, where we will be staying for the next three nights.